MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-github-actions/includes/4-exercise-publish-template-spec.md

    :::image type="content" source="../media/4-visual-studio-code-workflow.png" alt-text="Screenshot of Visual Studio Code that shows the location of the workflow definition file.":::

    The workflow definition includes two triggers.
-In this exercise, you won't modify the Bicep file for the template specification, so the `push` trigger never fires.
+In this exercise, you won't modify the Bicep file for the template spec, so the `push` trigger never fires.
 To try out your workflow, you manually invoke it by using the `workflow_dispatch` trigger.

 1. At the bottom of the file, where you see a comment that says **To be added**, add the following lint job definition: